dbaofd/Sugarcane-HSI/README2.md

 ### 7.1 Method
 We first obtain the top-left corner coordinated of all the image patches in an image.
 Then we take advantage of semantic labels to select qualified image patches.
-We determine if an image patch is qualified, we check the percentage of sugarcane pixels in this patch by using semantic label, if the percentage is beyond a predefined threshold, we consider this image patch a qualified one.
-Then for every image in a subdataset, we obtain a list the top-left corner coordinates of qualified image patches, then we save them in a txt file.
+To determine if an image patch is qualified, we check the percentage of sugarcane pixels in this patch by using semantic label, if the percentage is beyond a predefined threshold, we consider this image patch a qualified one.
+Then for every image in a subdataset, we obtain a list the top-left corner coordinates of the qualified image patches, then we save them in a txt file.
 Then we load txt file, and then save image patches based on the coordinates.

 ### 7.2 Predefined Thresholds